 How do you write a résumé and cover letter?

-Résumés and cover letters are two of the most daunting parts of applying for jobs, but there are numerous resources available through SuccessWorks to help you through the process, including guides, online courses, and more!
+Résumés and cover letters are two of the most daunting parts of applying for jobs, but there is no wrong way, and there are numerous resources available through SuccessWorks to help you through the process, including guides, online courses, and more!